wso2/docs-is/en/docs/develop/extending-the-workflow-event-handler.md

 # Extending the Workflow Event Handler

-By default, WSO2 Identity Server only supports user-store operations to be engaged with workflows.
-But this is a extensible feature where you can implement workflow support for any other operation such as SP/IDP operations, XACML policy creation, tenant operations, etc. which has implemented a interceptor which get executed before method execution.
+By default, WSO2 Identity Server only supports user store operations to be engaged with workflows.
+However, this is an extensible feature where you can implement workflow support for any other operation such as SP/IDP operations, XACML policy creation, tenant operations, etc., which has an implemented interceptor that gets executed before method execution.

-Here we have explained how to implement workflow support for SP operations.
+This page guides you through implementing workflow support for SP operations.

-You can add a new handler by adding a new .jar file to `         <IS_HOME>/repository/components/dropins        ` folder.
+You can add a new handler by adding a new .jar file to the `         <IS_HOME>/repository/components/dropins        ` folder.
 You can create a .jar file as described below.

-Following is the hierarchy where we need to structure this new handler.
+Structure the new handler according to the following hierarchy.

 ![Handler hierarchy](../assets/img/using-wso2-identity-server/handler-hierarchy.png)

-We need to add a separate handler for each operation we need to add workflow support.
-In this example to implement workflow support for SP create functionality, we need to add ‘
+Add a separate handler for each operation for which you wish to add workflow support.

+In this example, to implement workflow support for SP create functionality, add ‘
 `         SPCreateHandler        ` ’ by extending
 `         AbstractWorkflowRequestHandler        ` .
 The following
 methods should be overridden: